Need ideas to help your child get strong? Here are five creative core strength activities using the Core Strength Handbook!

 4) Core Strength and Visual Cues

-I like to use visual cues to help children understand where their body should be.
-Foam pieces in different shapes can help children keep their body in the right positions throughout exercises.
+I like to use visual cues to help children understand where their bodies should be.
+Foam pieces in different shapes can help children keep their bodies in the right positions throughout exercises.

 5) Core Strength Homework Bags and Folders